 If customer satisfaction is positive, this can be highlighted by sales teams during pitches.
 Negative customer reviews represent a catalyst for change, alerting the relevant teams when a product or service requires attention.
-Product or service management teams monitor CSAT in order to identify these issues, to resolve them promptly and to improve the overall product or service.
+Product or service management teams monitor CSAT in order to identify these issues, resolve them promptly, and improve the overall product or service.

 Customer Advocacy Programmes can be created for satisfied users which will encourage them to advocate on behalf of a business.
 Many of these programmes reward customers who refer potential leads.
 They will in many cases benefit from incentives to join the programme, by way of thanks for good reviews and positive testimonials.
 This creates a long-term mutually beneficial relationship.